What is inventory optimization?

 However, this replenishment model, which is based on probably the most widely known text-book set of equations, has important sensitivities.
 The most commonly found version of the safety stock equation, for instance, assumes that demand is normally distributed, that average demand does not vary, and it also breaks down when the variability is very high.
 You will sometimes find people saying that the equations “don’t work”, but this is often just their understanding of the equations running into some of these barriers which they either don’t understand or at any rate don’t know how to work around.

 Note that different models might work best at different points in your supply chain.
-For instance, you might, depending on your exact circumstances, choose a replenishment model for finished goods and a deterministic model for raw materials.
+For instance, you might choose a replenishment model for finished goods and a deterministic model for raw materials.
 To really optimize your inventories, you are likely to need to employ different strategies for different types of inventory.

 And these two examples are far from representing the only types of stock you might carry.
 For instance, you may have make-to-order items where the customer promise time is shorter than the total supply lead time.
 You may have spare parts with highly sporadic demand but which need to be available on demand.
 And so on.
 Each different type of inventory needs an appropriate optimization approach.

-In order to fully optimize your inventories, all of the factors above need to be taken into consideration for every single item that you stock.
+In order to optimize your inventories, you need to take all the factors above into consideration for every item.
 And so far, we’re just talking about mathematical optimization.
 In addition – and no less a challenge – you have to consider what processes, systems and people are in place and how they would need to change in order to deliver and maintain the optimization.

-In our experience, the biggest gap is often in the people themselves and how they are used to working.
+In our experience, the biggest gap is often in the people themselves and how they usually work.
 The knowledge of optimization techniques and how to take advantage of them is a rare commodity amongst material planners, whereas data scientists do not necessarily have the requisite understanding of the practicalities of the business to enable practical application of their models.
-Technology is sometimes seen as a way around this – remove people from the equation as far as possible – but we are a long way from this being a satisfactory solution yet.
+Technology is sometimes seen as a way around this but we are far from this being a satisfactory solution yet.

 Inventory optimization software

-There are a number of software solutions on the market, including ERP systems themselves, that aim to help you achieve inventory optimization.
-Whichever one you choose, if any, it should be thought of as part of the solution rather than the whole solution.
+Various software solutions on the market, including ERP systems themselves, aim to help you achieve inventory optimization.
+Whichever one you choose, if any, think of it as part of the solution rather than the whole solution.
 These tools are very sensitive to the input parameters, make different assumptions and have varying degrees of ease of use.
 Most practitioners find that their tools work well for some types of inventory but not for others.
-We believe that supply chain planners need to understand at least in principle how their tools work and what their limitations are.
+We believe that supply chain planners need to understand how their tools work and what their limitations are.

 One of the issues with optimization technology, and optimization itself, is its precision.
 Because it is a mathematical calculation, it will produce an embarrassingly precise value.
-Because so many of the parameters used to calculate optimal levels are approximate, one should naturally be cautious of taking the tools too precisely.
-Given the precision of the calculation and the imprecision of many of the critical parameters, automation – letting the tools do the planning with little or no human intervention - is risky.
+Because so many of the parameters used to calculate optimal levels are approximate, one should be cautious with calculations.
+Given the precision of the calculation and the imprecision of many of the critical parameters, automation is risky.
+Think twice before letting such tools work without human intervention and supervision.

 One of the most important principles in applying inventory optimization is incremental progress.
-Human brains are much better at applying caution to new approaches than machines and are an essential input to moving towards optimization.
+Human brains are much better at applying caution to new approaches than machines.
+They are an essential input to moving towards optimization.
 If an optimization tool or equation tells you that you can decrease inventory for an item by 20%, a sensible human approach would be to try decreasing it by 10% first and seeing what happens, but optimization tools don’t make this easy.
-Only once techniques have been tested and are trusted should they be fully automated and, even then, verified on a regular basis.
+Only once techniques are tried and tested should they be automated and, even then, verified on a regular basis.

-However, technology is an important part of the solution.
+However, technology is an important part of the solution, whether AI or more traditional.
 As is hopefully evident from this white paper, even calculating optimal levels is complex, labour-intensive and error-prone.
 Especially where large numbers of items are being managed, it is essential to take advantage of technology to be able to get anywhere close to inventory optimization.
 Just be wary of software that appears to offer a silver bullet…

 Do you need inventory optimization?

 From the brief summary above, it should be evident that inventory optimization is not simple.
-In fact, it would be closer to the truth to call it impossible than to call it simple, but this is not an all or nothing situation.
-Given the complexities outlined, as well as the fact that your optimal inventory levels are constantly changing, it should be admitted from the start that fully optimized inventory is not an achievable goal.
+In fact, it is closer to the truth to call it impossible than to call it simple, but this is not an all or nothing situation.
+Given the complexities outlined, as well as the fact that your optimal inventory levels are constantly changing, fully optimized inventory is not an achievable goal.
 But the application of optimization techniques is incredibly valuable.
 You don’t have to win an Olympic gold medal to get value from learning how to swim.
 Moreover, many of the biggest benefits from inventory optimization come from the first steps.

 In the absence of inventory optimization, inventory management is flying blind.
-You are searching for the sweet spot between too little and too much inventory without knowing where that sweet spot is.
+You are searching for the sweet spot between too little and too much inventory without knowing where it is.
 Think of it as trying to find a black mouse in a completely dark room.
 With optimization techniques, you are switching the light on.
-It may still be difficult to catch the mouse, but at least you can get closer to it because you can see where it is.
+It is still difficult to catch the mouse, but at least you can see it.

-It is of course possible to manage your inventories without trying to optimize them, and especially in times of abundant cheap cash this is what many organisations choose to do.
+It is of course possible to manage your inventories without trying to optimize them.
+Especially in times of abundant cheap cash this is what many organisations choose to do.
 But without the analytics of inventory optimization you have no real way of knowing how well you’re doing.
 Or rather, your view becomes lopsided.
-Your service level performance will tell you if you have enough, but what is telling you if you have too much?
-Top-down aggregate measures like cover, inventory turns or DIO give you ratios that will tell you whether you’re getting leaner or not over time, and can be used for quick benchmarking exercises, but strictly speaking tell you nothing about how much you ideally should have.
+Your service level performance tells you if you have enough, but what is telling you if you have too much?
+Top-down aggregate measures like cover, inventory turns or DIO give you ratios that indicate whether you’re getting leaner over time.
+You can also use them for quick benchmarking exercises, although actually they tell you nothing about how much is optimal.

 Where organisations do not use optimization techniques, there is a strong tendency to apply “one size fits all” approaches to different types of inventory: for instance, setting target safety stock levels for all raw materials at 2 weeks’ average demand.
-This could only possibly be optimal if all of your raw materials had identical variability of demand and supply as well as identical lead times.
-This one size fits all approach means there is a strong correlation between shortages and inventory levels long before you reach an optimized level.
+This could only be optimal if all raw materials have identical variability of demand and supply plus identical lead times.
+This approach means there is a strong correlation between shortages and inventory levels long before you reach an optimized level.
 Because inventory optimization by necessity works at an individual item level, it allows you in aggregate to reduce inventories and shortages simultaneously.

 From our own empirical experience of working with multiple organisations, it is normally the case that inventory optimization alone (so taking the givens as given) allows net inventory reductions of 20-50% while maintaining or improving service levels.
 This improvement takes time and effort to achieve, but double-digit improvements are normally achievable in the first year.
-We can think of no other option that will deliver such a large improvement so quickly in such a risk-free fashion.
+We can think of no other option that delivers such large improvements so quickly in such a risk-free fashion.

 How do you take advantage of inventory optimization?

-The good news is that not all of the technical problems need to be solved at once and that some of the biggest benefits come from the simplest steps.
+The good news is that you do not need to solve all of the technical problems at once.
+Some of the biggest benefits come from the simplest steps.

 To take advantage of inventory optimization you need two things.
 Firstly, the ability to run the optimization calculations.
 Secondly, and no less importantly, the ability to operationalize the findings of your analytics.
-You will only sustainably improve inventory levels if your organisation can use the insights generated by the analytics in its day to day work.
+You will only sustainably improve inventory levels if your organisation can use the insights generated day to day.

-The biggest value in inventory optimization analytics comes from the visibility it gives you into where the biggest opportunities for improvement are.
+The biggest value in inventory optimization analytics comes from the visibility it gives you into the biggest opportunities for improvement.
 It highlights things that are not necessarily obvious or intuitive.
 In the first instance, a calculation using a number of approximations is normally good enough.
-Once this is well understood, you can go further and seek to remove or refine the input approximations one at a time, noting that you will never remove all of them entirely.
+Once you have a good grasp of this, you can go further and seek to remove or refine the input approximations one at a time, noting that you will never remove all of them entirely.

 Inventory optimization is not something you can implement and then forget about.
 Rather, it is an ongoing process which needs constant attention.
-All of the input parameters to your optimization calculations are in a state of almost constant change and the right process controls need to be in place to stay on top of your inventories, especially the closer you get to optimal levels.
+All of the input parameters to your optimization calculations are in a state of almost constant change.
+The right process controls need to be in place to optimize your inventories, especially the closer you get to optimal.

-If done well, inventory optimization can transform how well your supply chain functions, but this requires a clear understanding of what it can do and how to use it.
-Year one of a well-designed programme can easily deliver double digit improvements from some of the easiest steps, while those who want to get much closer to optimization can deliver that type of improvement for many years in succession.
+If done well, inventory optimization can transform how well your supply chain functions.
+However, this requires a clear understanding of what it can do and how to use it.
+Year one of a well-designed programme can easily deliver double digit improvements from some of the easiest steps.
+Those who want to get much closer to optimization can deliver that type of improvement for many years in succession.

 Would you like to receive more content like this, direct to your inbox?
 We publish white papers on a range of supply chain topics approximately once every one to two months.
 Subscribe below and we will notify you of new content.
 Unsubscribe at any time.